You are here

 Guidance: Advertising to the public

 We have published guidance to help advertisers comply with the Therapeutic Goods Advertising Code (No. 2) 2018.
 This guidance aims to provide further information about the understanding, interpretation and application of the Code.
+This guidance is being updated to reflect the changes made to the Code in July 2019.

 Questions and answers on the Advertising Code